withastro/astro/packages/integrations/mdx/README.md

 #### Custom components with imported `mdx`

-Custom components can also be passed to the components prop when rending imported MDX content.
+When rendering imported MDX content, custom components can also be passed via the `components` prop:

 ```astro
 ---